In February 2023, the Central government approved the linking of 101 APMC mandis into the electronic platform e-NAM.

 The e-NAM project would operate via the online portal that is linked to the states’ Mandis (Wholesale markets).
 All the participating states will be providing the software (Website and Mobile Application) for e-NAM at no cost.

-The list below mentions the latest updates that are in the news which are related to e-NAM and can be asked in the UPSC 2021:
+The list below mentions the other updates that are in the news which are related to e-NAM.

 - With the integration of 38 new Mandis with e-NAM, the Indian Government fulfiled the target of integrating 415 Mandis in phase 2 of e-Nam